woq-blended/woq.github.io/_posts/2014-10-08-setup-in-andalucia.markdown

 of Akka and at the same using them in practice.

 We will have a special focus on testing concurrent programs built with Akka and investigate design patterns that make reasoning about concurrent programs a walk in the park.
-The examples for this week are taken from an ongoing project that we have built on Akka since 2012.
+The examples for this course are taken from an ongoing project that we have built on Akka since 2012.

 Participants will be able to use Akka in their own projects and integrate the concepts with their own tool chain.

+### Using Docker, Scala &amp; Akka for Integration Testing

+In this hands-on course we use one of our ongoing projects for an introduction to Docker and a Scala based API that is subsequently used within integration tests of a distributed application.

+In particular we will:

+* Introduce docker
+* Set up docker on the development machines
+* Learn how to encapsulate distributed modules in Docker images
+* Learn how to combine various docker instances into a environment under test
+* Discuss design patterns for integration tests
+* Review pitfalls prohibiting integration tests from running in a CI environment
+* Discuss how to selectively run integration locally within the development cycle

+### Team breakouts and Hackathon's

+If you are a team up to 16 people and are looking for a nice place to have a team breakout or a hackathon, San Rafael is just the place.
+We provide the same accommodation and program as within our trainings while you enjoy your technical breakout at a unique location.

+As an add-on we can participate in your breakout and throw in experience from more than 20 years in consulting.